paras42/Hello_World_Deep_Learning/README.md

 A Jupyter ipython notebook is provided called "hello_world_DL_SIIM.ipynb"

 We provide 75 images, 38 are chest X-rays, and 37 are abdominal X-rays.
+These de-identified PNGs obtained from openI, https://openi.nlm.nih.gov/, a searchable online repository of medical images from published PubMed Central articles

-The goal of this tutorial is to build a classifier using deep learning to accurately differentiate between the two.
+The goal of this tutorial is to build a deep learning classifier to accurately differentiate between the two.

 You'll need a computer with the following installed:

 1) Tensorflow (https://www.tensorflow.org)
 2) Keras library (https://keras.io)
 3) Jupyter (http://jupyter.org)
-4) Download the x-rays provided in .zip file (de-identified PNGs obtained from openI, https://openi.nlm.nih.gov/, a searchable online repository of medical images from published PubMed Central articles)
+4) Download the x-rays provided in .zip file

 Then open the ipython notebook in Jupyter, and run the code from there!

-The guide to the tutorial can be found in the Journal of Digital Imaging Publication (ref:   ), which is the official journal of the Society of Imaging Informatics in Medicine (SIIM)
+The guide to the tutorial can be found in the Journal of Digital Imaging Publication (ref:   ), which is the official journal of the Society of Imaging Informatics in Medicine (SIIM).